 Anyone diagnosed with diabetes has the advantage (or disadvantage) of choosing between close to 100 different medications.
 To treat diabetes, there are eight main categories of drugs used.These categories include: metformin (usually the most common), sulfonylureas, meglitinides, thiazolidinediones, DPP-4 inhibitors, alpha-glucosidase inhibitors, SGLT2 inhibitors, or bile acid sequestrates.
 Each case of diabetes is different, meaning that each medication will work differently for every person.
 A primary physician will decide which can be the best diabetes medicine that works for each situation.

 Glucophage (or the generic name metformin HCL) is one of the most common drugs that a doctor will prescribe to a new diabetic.
 Glucophage is an oral form of metformin to reduce high blood glucose levels.
 Metformin improves insulin sensitivity in the body’s tissue, allowing the body to use insulin more effectively.

 Side effects of the drug include nausea, upset stomach, weakness/fatigue, or a metallic taste.
 Most patients using Glucophage (or the generic version) rarely experience serious side effects.

 Glynase is a popular diabetes medication that falls under the sulfonylureas drug category.
 Glynase is also one of the most popular drugs that a doctor will prescribe as the first treatment for a new diabetic.
-Sulfonylurea creates a rise in calcium, which stimulate the pancreas to release more insulin, meaning that this drug is only effective in type 2 diabetics.
+Sulfonylurea creates a rise in calcium, which stimulates the pancreas to release more insulin, meaning that this drug is only effective in type 2 diabetics.

 Sulfonylureas are one of the oldest discovered drugs to combat diabetes, meaning that there is plenty of testing done using the drugs.
 Some of the side effects of the drug include hypoglycemia, lessened kidney function, and weight gain.